Faculty of Science

 I also spent two summers working with Prof. Madasu Hanmandlu at IIT Delhi on applying machine learning for online signature verification.

-My research interests include all aspects of computer vision, machine learning, and robotics, though I am particularly interested in the application of deep learning to visual recognition tasks like object detection, segmentation and tracking.
+My research interests include all aspects of computer vision and machine learning, though I am particularly interested in the application of deep learning to visual recognition tasks like object detection, segmentation and tracking.

 Teaching